Munfred/vilsongroh.org/README.md

 ![image](https://user-images.githubusercontent.com/12504176/139395012-ae01d365-17a9-4f4a-b722-0bc186daf222.png)

 Vilson Groh was born and raised in Brusque, a city founded by German immigrants in 1860 in the state of Santa Catarina.
-Having recently graduated in theology, he came to Florianópolis in 1978 to study Theology at the Federal University of Santa Catarina - UFSC.

-In 1979, he arrived at Morro do Mocotó, where he was welcomed by Claudete, a black woman, and practitioner of Umbanda - an Afro-Brazilian religion that blends African traditions with Roman Catholicism, Spiritism, and Indigenous beliefs.
-This friendship consolidated a strong perception of what life in the "periphery" really means - in the hills and favelas, without access to opportunity.
-In 1983, he moved to Mont Serrat hill, where he has lived since then.
-His live has been one of total devotion for social justice.
-“I am a happy person.
-If I died, I would not be aware of saying what I did or what I did not do.
-Life has always been a surrender.
-This surrender internally gives you inner peace, which is not the peace of cemeteries, it is the peace of struggle.”
+He came to Florianópolis in 1978 to pursue graduate studies at the Federal University of Santa Catarina (UFSC).
+Soon after Vilson moved to marginalized community of Monte Serrat in Florianópolis and devoted his life to enfranchising marginalized communities, using lifelong education and advocacy to bridge pervasive urban exclusion.
+This work continues today: now 68, living in the same place in Monte Serrat and still going strong, Vilson continues to use the respect, goodwill and convening power he earned over a lifetime of work dedicated to others to advance social justice through education and community.

 [![Vilson Video](https://user-images.githubusercontent.com/12504176/174450234-332c4fc0-bb01-49b9-9348-041823f870f8.jpg)](https://www.youtube.com/watch?v=1tuu-xvjNa4 "Video of Vilson Groh Story - Click to Watch!")